 Using dimension reduction techniques to tackle the curse of dimensionality in aerospace design tasks.

 In 2017 I completed a PhD at the University of Cambridge, supervised by Prof. Paul Tucker.
 This involved working with Rolls-Royce to develop high fidelity turbulence resolving capability in their in-house CFD code.
-The resulting code was used to run Large Eddy Simulations of the complex three-dimensional and transitional flows present in gas-turbine compressors.
-Physical insights gained from these simulations helped inform compressor-specific turbulence modelling strategies.
+The resulting code was used to run Large Eddy Simulations of the three-dimensional and transitional flows present in gas-turbine compressors.
+Physical insights gained from these simulations informed compressor-specific turbulence modelling strategies.